How to tell if your dog has separation anxiety

 Make sure you encourage your dog to use the crate when you are in the house, too – it should not only be associated with alone time.
 When your dog is alone in the house, leave the door of the crate open so they can wander inside as they please.

-Set up for success: Ensure your dog is well exercised, goes outside and has something to eat before you leave the house.
+Set up for success: Ensure your dog has been out for exercise, goes to the toilet and has something to eat before you leave the house.

 Remember that a dog that makes excessive noise when you’re leaving is not being naughty or trying to manipulate you – they’re genuinely upset.
 Any form of punishment will only reinforce the problem.
 If, when you return home, you see your dog has had an accident inside or caused damage, don’t punish them or this will exacerbate their anxiety.

 You’ll need plenty of patience to tackle separation anxiety.
-However, if you’re not seeing progress within a few months, you may need to seek help from a qualified animal behaviourist.
-These experts can assess your dog’s personality, breed traits and lifestyle, and can offer additional help and advice.
+However, if you’re not seeing progress within a few months, you may need to be referred to seek help from a qualified veterinarian that had special training in animal behaviour.
+These experts can assess your dog’s personality, breed traits and lifestyle, and can offer additional help and advice If you’re concerned about your dogs anxiety, speak to your veterinarian.

 Share On